Preparing for a Veterinary Career

 Most jurisdictions allow you to take the NAVLE when you’re about six months away from graduating from your veterinary medicine program.

-At the AAVSB, we don’t develop or administer the NAVLE — that’s done by the International Council for Veterinary Assessment (ICVA).
-Qualifications to take the NAVLE can be found on the ICVA website.
+The International Council for Veterinary Assessment (ICVA) develops and administers the NAVLE, not the AAVSB.
+You can find NAVLE qualifications on the ICVA website.
 Requirements may differ based on the jurisdiction in which you wish to obtain your initial licensure.

 To become a licensed veterinary technician, most jurisdictions require a passing score on the Veterinary Technician National Exam (VTNE).

 The AAVSB owns and administers the VTNE.
-We’ve got an entire section of our website devoted to understanding the VTNE process, but, at a high level, you’ll need to:
+We have an entire section of our website devoted to understanding the VTNE process, but, at a high level, you’ll need to:

 - Make sure you’re eligible to take the test